-68. The PTCCG is not payable to final year students for the period between the end of the course and the end of the academic year in which the course ends (regulation 97(5)).
-An illustrative example of the PTCCG payments to final year students over the academic year is shown in the table below.
-In this example the first day of term is taken to be 1 October 2015 and the final term of the course ends on 5 July 2016.
-The illustration assumes the student pays for childcare each week in the period given.

-1 September 2015 - 5 July 2016 85% of weekly childcare costs for each week childcare is used
+The PTCCG is not payable to final year students for the period between the end of the course and the end of the academic year in which the course ends (regulation 97(5)).
+For example, if the first day of term is taken to be 1 October 2016 and the final term of the course ends on 5 July 2017, 85% of weekly childcare costs are payable for each week childcare is used between 1 September 2016 and 5 July 2017.